 - □ Financial Aid Assistant (FAA) will run the Banner report RPRTIVC in simulated mode and then notify the Director when the report has completed.
-In the absence of the FAA, the Associate Director will complete this step. - □ The Director of Financial Aid will run the RPRTIVC report in update mode and print the output file.
+In the absence of the FAA, the Associate Director will complete this step. □ The Director of Financial Aid will run the RPRTIVC report in update mode and print the output file.
 Once completed the two reports will be compared, ensuring all students on the simulation report are on the update report.
-One note ~ the update report will include those students that were offered federal aid but never accepted. - □ After comparison, the Director will update the student records and return any funds identified as Institutional Required Return.
-Those funds will be fed to the student account via the ROAIMMP process.

-□ As an additional check to verify the correct return of funds, the list will be returned to the FAA to review RSIAREV and ensure that the funds required to be returned match what was actually returned and notify the Director if any adjustment, correction or omission was made.
+One note ~ the update report will include those students that were offered federal aid but never accepted. □ After comparison, the Director will update the student records and return any funds - ☐ After comparison, the Director will update the student records and return any funds identified as Institutional Required Return.
+Those funds will be fed to the student account via the ROAIMMP process. - □ As an additional check to verify the correct return of funds, the list will be returned to the FAA to review RSIAREV and ensure that the funds required to be returned match what was actually returned and notify the Director if any adjustment, correction or omission was made.
 This additional step was implemented at the conclusion of the AY2015 Audit as a result of a compliance issue.